Updated Summer 2017

-Having enjoyed a few years with inflatable kayaks, in 2010 I bought myself a green, original-style Alpacka Denali Llama packraft – the ‘large’ model.
-A packraft may look like a pool toy, but because of its durable fabric and construction as well as other features, it adds up to a whole new way of exploring and enjoying the wilderness.
-It’s not a new idea: there more on the fascinating origins of packrafting here.
+A 3-kilo packraft may resemble a cheap pool toy, but the durable fabric and construction as well as the light weight provides a whole new way of exploring and enjoying the wilderness.
+There’s more on the origins of packrafting here.

-I sold the green packraft (it’s featured in this video) and got the new 2011 shape yellow Yak.
-I’ve since paddled in Utah, far north Scotland, France and the remote Fitzroy river in northwest Australia.
-I’ve also tried surfing, disc sailing and bikerafting in my yellow Yak.
-In 2014 I downscaled to a simpler, lighter and slightly longer Yak (right) and used that in Turkey.
+In 2010 I bought an original Alpacka Denali Llama (above left) to go with my IK.
+I sold that (featured in this video) and got a yellow Yak in the new 2011 shape.
+I paddled it in Utah, far north Scotland, France and the remote Fitzroy river in northwest Australia.
+I’ve also tried surfing, disc sailing and bikerafting and in 2014 downscaled to a simpler, lighter and slightly longer multicolour Yak (right) and used that in Turkey.

 With an 80-litre backpack (left) you can carry the boat and several days of food on your back.
-At the water’s edge you set up the boat in less than ten minutes, secure your backpack over the bow and ride rivers or cross lakes, then deflate to carry on trekking.
+At the water’s edge you inflate the boat in 10 minutes, secure your backpack over the bow and ride rivers or cross lakes, then deflate to carry on trekking.

 You can walk or bus a few miles upriver, put in and paddle back; you can shuttle back on a pushbike with the boat rolled up under your arm.
-You can even return the favour and strap a bicycle on the bow and bikeraft (left).
+You can even strap a bicycle on the bow and bikeraft (left).
 All because a packraft is exceedingly light but very buoyant and, being made of durable fabric, won’t burst on encountering a sharp noise.